Editor's Note: This story originally appeared on NewRetirement.

 Buying power – how much you can buy – is more important than how much money you have.
 And, the purchasing power of your money in retirement is more important than the balance of your accounts.

 Example: How much is $1 worth?
-Well, 10 years ago, a dollar could buy a candy bar.
-And it might seem like $1 would still buy a candy bar, but the reality is that the average price of a candy bar is more than $1.50.
-Never mind the fact that it cost 5 cents back when some of us were kids.
+Well, ten years ago, a dollar could buy a candy bar.
+And, it might seem like $1 would still buy a candy bar, but the reality is that the average price of a candy bar is more than a $1.50.
+Nevermind the fact that it cost 5 cents back when most of us were kids.

 The money illusion can be really confusing to people, but it is critical to understand this concept — especially with regards to inflation and inflation’s potential impact on your retirement finances.